grafana/terraform-provider-grafana/docs/index.md

 ### Managing Cloud Provider

+#### Obtaining Cloud Provider access token

-Before using the cloud provider, you need to create an access policy token on the Grafana Cloud Portal.
-This token is used to authenticate the provider to Grafana's Cloud Provider API.
+Before using the Terraform Provider to manage Grafana Cloud Provider Observability resources, such as AWS CloudWatch scrape jobs, you need to create an access policy token on the Grafana Cloud Portal.
+This token is used to authenticate the provider to the Grafana Cloud Provider API.
 [These docs](https://grafana.com/docs/grafana-cloud/account-management/authentication-and-permissions/access-policies/authorize-services/#create-an-access-policy-for-a-stack) will guide you on how to create an access policy.
 The required permissions, or scopes, are `integration-management:read`, `integration-management:write` and `stacks:read`.